gearglow/ReptiliaWithATwist/The List.md

 ## Chapter 5: Was This A Date?

 The summer fell into a rhythm fairly quickly.
 Elysia had gotten into good enough shape that she'd been able to read the primers for more hard-style martial arts, like jiu jitsu, krav maga, and Shaolin animal-style kung fu.
 She'd moved on to 'Elysia's Combat Style: Stage 2,' which touched heavily on Jeet Kun Do.
-Mornings were spent training with Robbie, and afternoons were spent writing to friends, finishing up summer homework, and frequently meeting up with Hermione.
+Mornings were spent training with Robbie, and afternoons were spent reading her family's journals, writing to friends, finishing up summer homework, and frequently meeting up with Hermione.
 After coming out to her, Elysia no longer felt the need to shift into her 'Harry Potter' shape around Hermione, and they both got used to Elysia's girl-ness surprisingly quickly.

 Hermione had expressed desire to learn some of what Elysia could now do (vocally and at great length), so Elysia began teaching her the basics of both mind magic and wandless casting.
 As part of these, she and Robbie also started teaching Hermione some tai chi.